Tihamer-k/Tihamer-k/README.md

 ---

 <h3 align="center">
 Software engineering student.
-Fullstack developer with more than 2 years.
+Fullstack developer with more than 2 years of experience.
 <p>
 - 🌱 I’m currently learning Spring boot and Kotlin
 </p>